-A refrigerator gets the job done when it comes to chilling drinks, but if you’re serious about your wines, beers, and sodas, you know all too well that the precious real estate inside your fridge can quickly disappear—that’s where a dedicated beverage cooler comes in.
-Not only does having a small drinks-only refrigerator make you look like you truly have your life together, but it can also be key in terms of temperature control, especially where wines are concerned.
-So, if you don’t have a wine cellar at your disposal and are running out of room in the family fridge, a cooler is the natural solution.
+A refrigerator gets the job done when it comes to chilling drinks, but if you’re serious about your wines, beers, and sodas, you know all too well that the precious real estate inside your fridge can quickly disappear—that’s where a dedicated beverage fridge comes in.
+Not only does having a small, drinks-only refrigerator make you look like you truly have your life together, but it can also be key in terms of temperature control, especially where wines are concerned.
+So, if you don’t have a wine cellar at your disposal and are running out of room in the family fridge, a cooler is the solution.

 Here are the best beverage coolers.

-Best Overall: Lanbo Lockable Compact Stainless Steel 18-Bottle/55-Can Drink Refrigerator
+Lanbo Lockable Compact Stainless Steel 18-Bottle/55-Can Drink Refrigerator

 If you’re looking for something versatile, efficient, and reliable, this multipurpose beverage center checks all the boxes.
 With dual-temperature chambers and smart controls, a front vent (so you can build it into cabinetry), security locks, adjustable shelves, an odor-reducing carbon filter, and a high-efficiency compressor with powerful circulation, this cooler ensures that your bottles and cans are safe and sound on their respective sides.
 Note that the left zone’s temperature ranges from 41 to 64 degrees, while the right zone ranges from 39 to 50 degrees.
 This is a very quiet machine, but you’ll hear the occasional noise as the compressor works.

 Ivation 12-Bottle Single Zone Freestanding Wine Refrigerator

 Compact and budget-friendly, this 12-bottle freestanding wine cooler is a straightforward solution for small collections looking to live harmoniously in a single temperature zone.
 It's perfect if you’re passionate about having a variety of chilled wines on hand at any given time or have a small collection of special cellar-worthy vino.
 This cooler features a temperature range of 41 to 64 degrees, a double-paned glass door, LED lighting, touchscreen controls, a built-in fan for cooling consistency, and removable racks.